dbt-labs/docs.getdbt.com/website/docs/docs/cloud/migration.md

     * Old IPs: `52.45.144.63`, `54.81.134.249`, `52.22.161.231`
     * New IPs: `52.3.77.232`, `3.214.191.130`, `34.233.79.135`
 2. **User invitations** &mdash; Any pending user invitations will be invalidated during the migration.
 You can resend the invitations once the migration is complete.
 3. **SSO integrations** &mdash; If you've completed the Auth0 migration, your account SSO configurations will be automatically transferred.
-If you have not completed the Auth0 migration, we recommend completing that prior to the mult-cell migration to avoid service disruptions.
+If you have not completed the Auth0 migration, we recommend completing that before the mult-cell migration to avoid service disruptions.

 ## Post-migration